JohnSColeman/applicative_validation/README.md

     name: "password",
     validation: [minLength(8), maxLength(12), noWhiteSpace(), nonRepeating()]);
 ```
-Use validator for a form field:
+Use a validator for the form field validator parameter and combine with your own internationalisation solution:
 ```dart
       TextFormField(
           initialValue: password,